Last Updated on July 15, 2021

 - Backcountry navigation and route-finding

-To be considered for a wildland firefighting position, you must take the necessary classes, be in exceptional physical condition, and be willing to travel at a moment’s notice – for weeks or even months at a time.
+To be considered for a wildland firefighting position, you must take the necessary courses, be in exceptional physical condition, and be willing to travel at a moment’s notice, for weeks or even months at a time.